 We help recruiters in their workflow by connecting relevant tools such as assessments, video pitches, or CV parsing and we believe that for a software company the best-of-breed strategy is to use relevant software in your workflow.

 Q: Who are the target users of Carerix?
-What type of companies and users can benefit from using Carerix the most?
+What companies and users can benefit from using Carerix?

 We serve corporate clients who have multiple offices, high volumes, large internal recruitment teams.
 If you have multiple processes, manage temp recruitment, staffing, and headhunting – we can help you handle all of these different processes and steps underneath.
 So temp agencies, recruitment, corporate recruitment, headhunting, and staffing agencies are among our target users.